 From the point of view of your purchasing power

 Oil is too expensive, nobody can soon ride?
 This is wrong ... because oil, based on purchasing power, ie the minimum wage, has been much more!

-Thus 1980, it took close to 15 h of smic to "pay" a barrel of crude oil whereas in 2004, it needed a little less 4 h!
+Thus 1980, it was almost 15 hours of minimum wage to "pay" a barrel of crude oil while in 2004, he was a little less than 4 h!